biocore/micronota/CONTRIBUTING.md

  coverage html && open htmlcov/index.html
  ```

-The micronota coding guidelines describe our [expectations for unit tests](http://micronota.org/development/coding_guidelines.html).
+The coding guidelines describe our [expectations for unit tests](http://scikit-bio.org/docs/latest/development/coding_guidelines.html).
 You should review the unit test section before working on your test code.

 Tests can be executed by running ``make test`` from the base directory of the project.